 Interview with Leonor Ferreira, M.D., a civic leader and one of the first Cuban female physicians actively involved in the University of Havana and political struggles of her time.

 Interview with Jaime García, a pianist, chief arranger, and founder of Miami's Conjunto Universal.

 Interview with Tomás García Fusté, a pioneer of Cuban radio in Miami whose long career also includes numerous radio commercials and voiceover work.

-Interview with José Antonio Garrido, a Cuban-born businessman who made his mark in the coffee industry in Cuba and the United States.
-He is the Chairman of the Garrido Group, a corporate organization that specializes in distributing consumer goods worldwide.
-He also founded the Garrido Foundation, a charitable organization that is active in many Caribbean countries, including the Dominican Republic and Haiti.
+Interview with José Antonio Garrido, a Cuban-born businessman who made his mark in the coffee industry in Cuba and the United States, who is the Chairman of the Garrido Group and who founded the Garrido Foundation, a charitable organization that is active in many Caribbean countries.

 Interview with Miguel Germain, a Cuban activist of Haitian descent who served as president of Municipios de Cuba en el Exilio in the early 1970s.